Lynch: 49ers feel 'urgency' to close Aiyuk deal

 Unlike Aiyuk, Williams has stayed away during camp despite racking up $50,000 per day in fines that cannot be rescinded because of his veteran status.
 Because Williams is 36, he and the Niners have to work through how long they can push future guarantees depending on how much longer he might play.

-Simultaneously, the Niners know what Williams can do, and he's not necessarily someone who wants or needs a full training camp at this point in his career.
-The 49ers completed their 17th practice without Williams on Friday but they are confident that Williams will be back and ready to go at some point relatively soon.
+Simultaneously, the Niners know what Williams can do, and he is not necessarily someone who wants or needs a full training camp at this point in his career.
+The 49ers completed their 17th practice without Williams on Friday but are confident that he will be back and ready to go at some point relatively soon.

 "Trent, I haven't spoken to him, but I think we'll be able to work that out," Shanahan said.